 There are plenty of 150 – 160lbs, 5'10” players like me who are doing well in college and on the pro-circuit.
 Kei Nishikori, the world's #7 ranked player is one such example.

 Was I just making excuses when I was younger for not wanting to try harder?
 Was I too afraid of losing?

 Ah, good ‘ol REGRET started creeping back in.
 Then I discovered a path to redemption through USTA league tennis as a 32 year old back in 2009.
 I wanted to continue my athletics as an adult instead of just sitting on my couch all day.

 It's funny, because 2009 was the same year that I started Financial Samurai.
 Clearly, I was looking for some outlets to get my mind off a very scary financial time for us all.
 Tennis and writing were my two salvations.

-When I first began, I couldn't even join my club's 4.5 team because I didn't know anybody, and nobody thought I was good enough.
+When I first began playing league tennis, I couldn't even join my club's 4.5 team.
+I didn't know anybody, and nobody thought I was good enough.
 As a physically unimposing human being, I had no positive biases in the tennis world.

 Given nobody believed in me, I started believing I wasn't good enough either!
-Instead of trying to make the 4.5 team, I self-rated as a 4.0 and ended up getting computer disqualified after my 5th match for beating my opponents too badly.
-It was a hit to the team, because all my prior wins also got canceled in favor of the opponent.
+Instead of trying to make the 4.5 team, I self-rated as a 4.0.
+After my 5th match, I ended up getting computer disqualified or beating my opponents too badly.
+It was a hit to the team because all my prior wins also got canceled in favor of the opponent.
 We were entering playoffs and I couldn't even participate.
+That was the worst.